Tongue Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Taste buds can detect five main flavors: salty, sour, bitter, sweet, and umami (a savory taste).
 Any part of the tongue with taste buds can detect the above flavors.

-When we eat something, food dissolves in saliva and then comes into contact with these pores.
+When we eat something, food dissolves in saliva and comes into contact with these pores.
 These pores have small openings that allow the taste buds to send information to our brains.

 Most people have between 2,000 and 8,000 taste buds on their tongues.
 Each taste bud has a lifespan of about 10 days, and then it gets replaced by a new one.